Stock Trading Leverage and Margin Trading Explanation and Examples

 Free margin : amount in your account that you can use to open new positions.
 This is the amount of money in your account that has not yet been stock trading leveraged because you have not yet opened a transaction with this money - this is also very important for you as a investor because it enables you to continue holding your open trades as will be explained below.

-However, if you over use stock trading leverage, this free margin will drop below a certain percent at which your stock trading broker will have to close all your positions automatically, leaving you with a big loss.
-The stock trading broker at this point closes all your position because if your positions are left open they would lose the money you have borrowed from them.
+However, if you over use stocks trading leverage, this free margin will drop below a certain percent at which your stocks broker will have to close all your positions automatically, leaving you with a big loss.
+The stock broker at this point closes all your position because if your positions are left open they would lose the money you have borrowed from them.

 Difference Between Stock Trading Leverage Set by the Broker and Used Stock Trading Leverage